 All programs operate out of the SIS Office of International Programs.
 For more information, contact email@example.com.

 How the programs work:

-- Approved plan of study.
-Students must meet with their academic advisors to get approval for the courses they plan to take prior to departure.
+Approved plan of study.
+Students must meet with their academic advisers to get approval for the courses they plan to take prior to departure.